A physics-inspired nonlinear momentum method for gradient descent with applications to inverse photonic design: Introduction

-1. Algorithmic: We propose a gradient-based optimization method with a nonlinear momentum mechanism, inspired by non-Newtonian dynamics, which achieves faster convergence than classical momentum methods while maintaining stability.
+However, to the best of our knowledge, despite the significant contributions of optimization theorists, including Attouch et al. \cite{attouch2022fast, adly22, adly23}, there are still many gaps in the explicit discussion of nonlinear damping effects.
+Specifically, the impact of a nonlinear kinetic energy term on the performance of related gradient descent algorithms has not been explored.
+This paper primarily addresses these gaps by providing a Hamiltonian framework that incorporates these effects.
+We propose a gradient-based optimization method with a nonlinear momentum mechanism, inspired by non-Newtonian mechanics, which achieves faster convergence than classical momentum methods while maintaining stability.

-2. Application: The algorithm is applied to inverse design in nanophotonics.
-Theoretical analysis and numerical experiments demonstrate its efficiency and robustness in high-dimensional, constrained problems, suggesting broader applicability to other fields such as machine learning.
+Inverse design problems in photonics \cite{Molesky18,Biehs21, ruan11, qiu12} often rely on adjoint-based gradient computations to efficiently calculate gradients for optimization.
+The proposed nonlinear momentum optimization method can be integrated with these adjoint-based approaches to enhance convergence speed and stability.
+Specifically, the proposed method utilizes gradient information to adjust the optimization trajectory with the flexibility of nonlinear momentum, thereby accelerating convergence and improving stability.
+Rather than directly computing the gradients, the method uses them to update design parameters effectively, making it particularly suitable for inverse photonic design tasks.
+This combination not only improves the efficiency of the optimization process but also provides a novel mechanism for tackling high-dimensional, non-convex photonic design problems.
+Results from numerical experiments validate the efficiency of the proposed method in photonics, suggesting its broader applicability to other fields, including machine learning.

 The remainder of this paper is organized as follows.
 Section 2 introduces the dynamical modeling of momentum methods and presents the nonlinear damping construction and discretization.
 Section 3 provides a theoretical analysis of local convergence and computational aspects.
-Section 4 gives numerical experiments on representative nonconvex objectives and near field thermal radiation design to validate the proposed method.
-Finally, Section 5 concludes the paper and outlines future works.
+Section 4 presents numerical experiments on representative nonconvex objectives and near-field thermal radiation design to validate the proposed method.
+Finally, Section 5 concludes the paper and outlines future work.